PokemonStadiumTournament/mod-7-react-api-project/proposal.md

 This application will use the PokeApi API.
 Below are the documentation and specific endpoints we intend to use and the front-end pages that will use them.

-- Link to API documentation: [Link goes here]
+- Link to API documentation: https://pokeapi.co/docs/v2
 - API endpoint #1: https://pokeapi.co/api/v2/pokemon?limit=100000&offset=0 (GET)
   - Description of endpoint: provides a list of up to 1302 Pokemon
   - List of data values used by the endpoint